Moving Small Business Forward

 JPMorgan Chase is betting big on small business – they are a critical component of thriving communities and essential partners for our business.
 And we are focused on growing a range of small businesses, because local economies benefit when the focus is not only on high growth firms, but also sustainable businesses that support community development, local job creation and build stronger neighborhoods.
 By developing programs that promote inclusive growth at all levels of business, our firm is creating the positive foundation for local communities and our national economy.

-About the author: Janis Bowdler is the Head of Small Business and Community Development for Global Philanthropy at JPMorgan Chase.
+About the author: Janis Bowdler is the Head of Global Philanthropy at JPMorgan Chase.
 Previously, Janis was Director of Economic Policy at the National Council of La Raza (NCLR), the largest national Latino civil rights and advocacy organization in the United States.